j0kai/Apostle/README.md

 # Imgui Premake
-- The following is the base template for the imgui premake file and is enough to get the engine up and running:
+- This is the base template for the imgui premake file and is enough to get the engine up and running.
+Create a premake5.lua file and paste in the following:

 project "imgui"
   kind "StaticLib"